 Dual-degree students must complete the requirements of both schools in order to graduate.

 Registration for the Wharton Graduation Ceremony will be done separately during the spring semester.
-Deadlines will be posted on the Undergrad Inside calendar.
+Information will be emailed to students when available.

 Register for the Wharton Graduation Ceremony

-You must register for graduation by Sunday April 1, 2018 in order to participate in the Wharton Undergraduate Graduation Ceremony on Sunday, May 13.
-Students who do not register, will not have a seat reserved at the ceremony.
+You must register to participate in the Wharton Undergraduate Graduation Ceremony on Sunday, May 19, 2024.
+Students who do not register will not have a seat reserved at the ceremony.
 The Graduation Registration form is where you indicate participation, register the name you would like read and displayed as you walk across the stage, and request tickets for any guests with limited mobility.
-You will not be able to make changes to your registration information after April 1.
+Seniors will be emailed when the form opens in the spring.